 The construction of the bridge, which began in December 2010, took a year.
 The Kajabi bridge and adjacent road are maintained through the MRRD’s maintenance program, with funding support from ARAP.
 Under the program, 100 meters of road were graveled on both sides of the bridge.

-“Kajabi villagers now have easy access to markets,” says Khodabakhsh Sultani, an ARAP engineer in Bamyan Province.
+“Kajabi villagers now have easy access to markets,” says Sultani, an engineer in Bamyan Province.
 “Ever since we have completed our bridge project, many villagers, who had left the area for bigger cities, have come back to their village.”